Salads during Pregnancy – Which are Safe?

 1. Can I eat pre-washed/refrigerated salad while pregnant?

-As long as the salad is stored in an airtight container, it is safe to eat a pre-washed and refrigerated salad.
-Storing salads at room temperature can lead to bacteria formations, so avoid storing it at room temperature.
+According to Tommy’s, it is safe to eat a pre-washed and refrigerated salad before its use-by date as long as it is stored in an airtight container in the refrigerator (7).
+However, storing salads at room temperature can lead to bacteria formation, so avoid storing them at room temperature.

 2. Can I eat raw salad during pregnancy?

-3. Can I eat packaged salads in pregnancy?
+3. Can I eat packaged salads during pregnancy?

 It is all right to eat packaged salads during pregnancy, as long as they do not include raw meat or eggs, or heavy dressing.
 Also, eat it well before its use-by date.